oobabooga/text-generation-webui/README.md

 Pull requests, suggestions, and issue reports are welcome.

-Before reporting a bug, make sure that you have created a conda environment and installed the dependencies exactly as in the *Installation* section above.
+Before reporting a bug, make sure that you have:

+1. Created a conda environment and installed the dependencies exactly as in the *Installation* section above.
-These issues are known:

-* 8-bit doesn't work properly on Windows or older GPUs.
-* DeepSpeed doesn't work properly on Windows.

-For these two, please try commenting on an existing issue instead of creating a new one.
+2. [Searched](https://github.com/oobabooga/text-generation-webui/issues) to see if an issue already exists for the issue you encountered.

 ## Credits